 Key insight: The redesigned version reduced time spent on the task, and the task completion rate is 100%.

-According to the results from the two rounds of usability testing, it took less time for customers to discover the insight widget with visuals other than just text on the widget.
+According to the results from the two rounds of usability testing, customers took less time to discover the insight widget when it included visuals in addition to text.

 🤔 Find out the causes of at risk/off-track